MirrorYuChen/ncnn_example/README.md

 # **ncnn_example:**
 # **I promise i'll update this project forever!**
+# 2020.02.22:
-# 2020.02.22: split the model files from the project && add classifier && add object detecter
+## 1.split the model files from the project
+## 2. add classifier && add object detecter
 # **How to use?**
 ## 1.download the models from baiduyun: [baidu](https://pan.baidu.com/s/15wg10Ry6-5a2wa5MIJbNww)(code: w48b)
 ## 2.put models to directory: ncnn_example/data/models